awsdocs/aws-config-developer-guide/doc_source/resource-config-reference.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html)

 \*The AWS WAF resource type values are available only in the US East \(N\.
 Virginia\) Region\.
 The `AWS::WAFRegional::RateBasedRule`, `AWS::WAFRegional::Rule`, `AWS::WAFRegional::WebACL`, and `AWS::WAFRegional::RuleGroup` are available in all regions where AWS WAF is supported\.

+****
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html)

+\*The AWS WAFv2 resource type values are available in all the AWS Regions where AWS WAFv2 is supported\.

 ## AWS X\-Ray<a name="awsxray"></a>